profefe/profefe/README.md

 ---

-You can build a docker image with the collector running the command:
+You can build a docker image with the collector, by running the command:

 ```
 > make docker-image
 ```

-More documentation about running profefe in docker can be found in [contrib/docker/README.md](./contrib/docker/README.md).
+The documentation about running profefe in docker can be found in [contrib/docker/README.md](./contrib/docker/README.md).

 ---

-The project includes a fork of [Google Stackdriver Profiler's example application][5], modified to use profefe agent, that sends profiling data to profefe collector.
+The project includes a fork of [Google Stackdriver Profiler's example application][5], modified to use *profefe agent*, that sends profiling data to profefe collector.

-To start the example, in a separate terminal window, run:
+Run the following command in a separate terminal window, to start the example:

 ```
 > go run ./examples/hotapp/main.go
 ```

-After a brief period, the application will start sending CPU profiles to the collector:
+After a brief period, the application will start sending CPU profiles to running profefe collector

 ```
 send profile: http://localhost:10100/api/0/profiles?service=hotapp-service&labels=version=1.0.0&type=cpu